Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

 ## Thursday 11th July, Centre for Mathematical Sciences

-Optional running execurion in the morning:
+Optional running excursion in the morning:

 * 07:00-07:30 - scenic 4k led by Jack Atkinson
 * 07:00-07:30 - scenic but longer and slightly faster 5k led by Dominic Orchard